 - Use a 1/2 cup (130g) scoop (this yields 5 patties) or 1/3 cup (82g) scoop (this yields 8 patties) to portion the patties.
 Roll them into a ball.
 Using the back of a metal measuring cup, press each ball into a patty using gentle pressure about 1/4"- 1/2" (.6 - 1.2 cm) thick.

-- Place the patties flat on a parchment lined sheet pan in refrigerator for at least one hour.
+Place the patties flat on a parchment lined sheet pan in refrigerator for at least one hour.
 If freezing, slide the pan in the freezer for one hour then stack them between pieces of parchment paper and into a freezer bag for longer storage.
-Now is a good time to get the boozy onions going (step 7).
+Now is a good time to get the boozy onions going (see below).

 - Preheat the oven to 200F (95C) and line a sheet-pan with parchment paper.
 Place the pan in the oven.
 This will keep the patties warm after they're cooked.